fastai/fastai/docs/dev/test.md

 You can make the call `this_tests` anywhere in the test, so if the object becomes available at line 10 of the test, add `this_tests` after it.

-And there is a special case for situations where a test doesn't test fastai API or it's a non-callable attribute, e.g. `learn.data`:
+And there is a special case for situations where a test doesn't test fastai API or it's a non-callable attribute, e.g. `learn.loss_func`, in which case use `na` (not applicable):
 ```
 def test_non_fastai_func():
-    this_tests('skip')
+    this_tests('na')
 ```
+But we still want the call to be there, since we run a check to make sure we don't miss out on any tests, hence each test needs to have this call.

 The test registry is located at `fastai/test_api_db.json` and it gets auto-generated when `pytest` gets a `--testapireg` flag, which is currently done when `make test-full` is run.